apparebit/prettypretty/docs/src/overview/integration.md

     bigger difference when it comes to translating colors is not the one from 16 million down to 256 colors but the one from 256 down to 16 colors.

+Despite these substantial differences, many terminal color representations can at least be partially and losslessly converted into a few other color representations.
+For example, with exception of the ANSI colors, 8-bit colors, as represented by [`EmbeddedRgb`] and [`GrayGradient`], have well-defined formulas for converting to index values, i.e., `u8`, as well as 24-bit color, i.e., [`TrueColor`].
+True colors, in turn, are easily convertible to high-resolution [`Color`].
+Meanwhile, [`DefaultColor`], [`AnsiColor`], [`EmbeddedRgb`], [`GrayGradient`], and [`TrueColor`] are all trivially convertible to [`TerminalColor`].
+They should be because [`TerminalColor`]'s very purpose is being the unifying wrapper type.
+Prettypretty accommodates the stateless conversions by implementations of the `From<T>` and `TryFrom<T>` traits in Rust and static methods in Python.
+Alas, those can't help translate default and ANSI colors.

 ## Translation Is Necessarily Stateful